When to apply

 You are not eligible to end your agreement if you are a registered student at the University.
 If you are a new student who does not arrive in York to start your course and inform us you wish to cancel:

-- More than three weeks before the start of your booking: we'll keep your £200 advance payment or charge you £200 if you have not paid it yet.
+- More than four weeks before the start of your booking: we'll keep your £200 advance payment or charge you £200 if you have not paid it yet.

-- Less than three weeks before the start of your booking: we'll keep your £200 advance payment, and you'll be charged four weeks’ rent.
+- Less than four weeks before the start of your booking: we'll keep your £200 advance payment, and you'll be charged four weeks’ rent.

-After the start date of booking: You should let us know by following the request to vacate procedure.
-You will normally be charged the equivalent of eight weeks rent as a notice period, and a £200 cancellation fee.
+After the start date of booking: Please email email@example.com.
+You will be charged the equivalent of eight weeks’ rent from the day you contact us and a £200 cancellation fee.

 To cancel your booking, please email firstname.lastname@example.org.
 We'll confirm whether you're eligible, and inform you of any additional charges.